Spartanburg County’s

 Connections are critical, so impactful events and knowledgeable community champions will be available for small and minority businesses to learn from.

-• This event series connects small and minority businesses to local experts, small business success stories, and valuable networking sessions to further the impact of the initiative's resources.
+• These events connect small and minority businesses to local experts, success stories, and networking sessions to grow the impact of the initiative's resources.

 Launched

-• A group of community captains countywide are part of an extensive contact and resource list, providing small and minority businesses the tips, contacts, and knowledge they need.
+• A group of community captains are part of an extensive contact list, providing small and minority businesses the tips, contacts, and knowledge they need.

 Launched